paulroberthill/BlueSCSI-toolbox-Amiga/README.md

 Currently there are 2 utilities for managing the BlueSCSI V2 SCSI emulator in a Commodore Amiga.
 For more information on BlueSCSI please see https://github.com/BlueSCSI/BlueSCSI-v2

+BlueSCSI is copyright Eric Helgeson.
+The BlueSCSI name and logo used with permission.

 You can select the device/unit from the properties of the icon.
 Optionally you can specify these on the command line.

 ## CD Changer